mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 𝐟 = analysis.method.mismatch
 ```

-In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) function also returns the maximum absolute values of these mismatches.
+In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!(::AcPowerFlow{<:NewtonRaphson})) function also returns the maximum absolute values of these mismatches.
 These maximum values are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``:
 ```math
   \max \{|f_{P_i}(\mathbf x^{(\nu)})|,\; \forall i \in \mathcal{N}_\mathrm{pq} \cup \mathcal{N}_\mathrm{pv} \} < \epsilon \\
   \max \{|f_{Q_i}(\mathbf x^{(\nu)})|,\; \forall i \in \mathcal{N}_\mathrm{pq} \} < \epsilon.
 ```

-Next, the function [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson})) computes the increments of bus voltage angle and magnitude at each iteration using:
+Next, the function [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson{T}}) where T) computes the increments of bus voltage angle and magnitude at each iteration using:
 ```math
   \mathbf \Delta \mathbf{x}^{(\nu)} = -\mathbf J (\mathbf{x}^{(\nu)})^{-1} \mathbf f (\mathbf{x}^{(\nu)}),
 ```